 Written work is encouraged for a variety of purposes e.g. poetry, imaginative prose, reporting, recording etc. We give full emphasis to basic skills, such as spelling, punctuation, handwriting, and the development of study skills.

 The children are introduced to sounds (phonics) which are the building blocks for reading and spelling.
 There will be phonics work each day in Infant classes.
-From September 2022 we will be using the Jolly Phonics validated synthetic phonics program.
+We follow the Twinkl validated synthetic phonics program.

 Drama, Speaking & Listening

 Children are taught to listen and speak in a range of situations.
 They take part in group and class discussions.
 Drama techniques are used to help bring lessons alive.
 Children are also given opportunities to take part in school productions and watch professional performances.

 Our teaching includes “mental maths”, problem-solving and the use of mathematics in everyday situations, using lots of practical equipment to help the younger children.
 Teachers follow the White Rose program of study for maths, carefully differentiating to meet the needs of all learners.

 Much artwork arises from our creative curriculum themes.
 We aim to teach the skills of the subject and develop a critical, aesthetic awareness.
 This includes first-hand experience of the work of practicing artists.